sudssf/dynamics_sim/dynamics_sim-master/README.md

 - Simulate a given number of generations of one simulation, and graph the dynamics of each player's strategies over time
 - Repeat a given simulation multiple times and return the frequency of each resulting equilibria.
-- Vary one or more parameters to the dynamics or game constructors and graph the effect of this variation on the resulting equilibria, either in 2D or 2D graphs.
+- Vary one or more parameters associated with the dynamics or game constructors and graph the effect of this variation on the resulting equilibria, either in 2D or 3D graphs.

 The ```GameDynamicsWrapper``` and ```VariedGame``` classes take care of simplifying the simulation and graphing processes, and automatically parallelize the computations across all available cores.